 Although this film was based on a Ernest Hemingway short story, it's remarkably similar to that of Daniel Mainwaring's script for Out of The Past.
 Like the Mitchum character in Out of The Past, Lancaster is working in a remote gas station trying to elude his past when he is recognized by a former associate.
 This sets off the events in which we learn of his criminal past through a series of flashbacks.
 At the center of it all is femme fatale Gardner at her ravishing best.
 Although similar to Out of The Past, the elements of this film unfold in a much different manner giving it a clear distinction.
 This was Lancaster's first film role and he wasn't even the first choice of producer Mark Hellenger.
 He delivered, the film was big hit and his career was on it's way.
 Still, don't overlook the performance of the always reliable O'Brien.

 Another story where a man is trying to outlive his dark past.
-In this instance it is Heflin, whose idyllic family life is shattered when Ryan shows up seeking revenge for Heflin's wartime treachery.
+In this instance it is Heflin, whose idyllic post war family life is shattered when Ryan shows up seeking revenge for Heflin's wartime treachery.
 As Heflin tries to elude the stalking Ryan, he is tormented by his guilt and falls prey to some unsavory characters.
-In a bit of symbolism, the film opens on a bright day amid a Veterans parade, but the atmosphere quickly changes to mirror the desperation in which Heflin finds himself.
+In a bit of symbolism, the film opens on a bright day at a Veterans parade, but the atmosphere quickly changes to mirror the desperation in which Heflin finds himself.
 The cast, including Mary Astor as an aging hooker and a young Janet Leigh is first rate.
 But the true gems of this film are the work of cinematographer Robert Surtees and the use of classic Los Angeles noir locations.
 If you regard the use of lighting as an important element of noir then you will appreciate Zinnemann’s direction as Heflin traverses the tunnels, staircases and alleys of Bunker Hill all during his nighttime sojourn.